Mr. Bricolage: Operations

 The Mr.Bricolage Group has 285 stores under the Mr.Bricolage brand and 104 under the Briconautes brand in European France and 13 stores in French overseas departments and territories.
 The group also have affiliate stores.

-There are 70 franchise stores abroad, of which 45 stores in Belgium, 13 stores in Bulgaria, 7 stores in Morocco, 1 store in Andorra, 1 store in Cyprus, 1 store in French Polynesia, 1 store in North Macedonia, 1 store in Madagascar, 1 store in Mauritius 1 store in the Ivory Coast and just recently opened a store in Pristina, capital of Kosovo.
+There are 70 franchise stores abroad, of which 45 stores in Belgium, 13 stores in Bulgaria, 7 stores in Morocco, 1 store in Andorra, 1 store in Cyprus, 1 store in French Polynesia, 1 store in Madagascar, 1 store in Mauritius 1 store in the Ivory Coast and just recently opened a store in Pristina, capital of Kosovo.

 Mr.Bricolage used to have franchise stores in Spain, Portugal, Romania, Argentina, Uruguay, Colombia, Serbia, Turkey and Azerbaijan.

 In June 2023, Mr.Bricolage acquired more than 1,000 stores and affiliates worldwide.